gregdaynes/gregdaynes.github.io/_posts/2023-12-28-fellow-stagg-repair.md

 Re-assembly is disassembly in reverse, be mindful of the thin wires routing around the center.
 Use a bit of Kapton tape to keep things in place.

+### Outcome

+I can use my kettle again.
+I broke the display, but it works enough to not warrant a replacement base $100 USD from their parts shop, which when factored in CAD and shipping, is more than new kettle from a Canadian distributer.

+I like my Fellow Stagg EKG Kettle, but I don't think I will buy another Fellow product with electronics (I love the Prismo - Aeropress accessory).

 ### Notes

 The screws use a triangle security bit, which I didn't have on hand, however a T-6 Torx bit worked well.

-The LCD is fixed to the main control board, which proves to be very fragile.
-I managed to crack the LCD even while attempting to be gentle.
+The LCD is fixed (more than solder joints) to the main control board, which turns out is very fragile.
+I managed to crack the LCD even while attempting to be gentle, I didn't touch the board except disconnect and reconnect of the rotary daughter board connector.
 Beware.

 I did not measure the stem prior to this repair, the donor rotary encoder stem was much longer.
 Beware of this and make sure to measure and find the appropriate stem.
 A long one of course workse, but the knob stands above the case now, and is easier for water to find ingress into the electronics.